Is your WordPress email not sending on GoDaddy?

 Next, Create Your First Contact Form

 Now that your GoDaddy emails are sending, make sure you have a contact form for your website.
-Contact forms are a great way to let users get in touch with you without publicly sharing your email address.
+WordPress contact forms are a great way to let users get in touch with you without publicly sharing your email address.

 If you need help building a contact form, check out our list of the best contact form plugins for WordPress.
 We highly recommend WPForms.